 Speaking of La Merced park, it’s here where you’ll find some of the best Guatemalan street food!
 If you want a budget thing to do in Antigua, then chowing down on some cheap eats is a great way to have fun and explore the local culture via your tastebuds.

-Street food in Antigua is pretty cheap, so make sure to bring small change with you!
+Street food in Antigua is fairly cheap, so make sure to bring small change with you!
 You can eat tamales for as little as Q5!
 The best way to approach street food in Guatemala is with a sense of curiosity.

 Here you can try:

-- Rellenitos (fried mashed plantains stuffed with refried beans, meat, cheese, etc)
+- Rellenitos: Fried mashed plantains stuffed with refried beans, meat, cheese, etc.

-- Atol de elote (sweet corn and milk drink)
+- Atol de elote: Sweet corn and milk drink

-- Panitos de pollo (chicken fingers)
+- Panitos de pollo: Chicken fingers

 - Enchiladas